 This course introduces the student to the coding of medical procedures using the Current Procedural Terminology coding guidelines.
 Discussion and hands-on practice will be provided for the basic steps in a medical procedure.
 This instruction will include the meaning of formatting, symbols, abbreviations, and notations in the CPT coding handbook and sequencing rules for reporting medical procedures codes.
 Students will be introduced to detailed medical history reports, including post-operative reports using the coding guidelines that apply to different cases.
-Prerequisite: SI112 or permission of Department Chair.
+Prerequisite: SI112 is recommended.